Abasiophilia (Braces & Mobility Aids)

 Safety, consent & law

-- Amputation Fetish12/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is an interest centered on the desire to be, or to become, an amputee, in which the absence of a limb is experienced as arousing or as essential to one's body image.
-It overlaps closely with body integrity dysphoria, in which a person feels a healthy limb is not part of their true self.12
+- Amputation Fetish12/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is a rare interest centred on the desire to be, or to become, an amputee, in which the absence of a limb is felt as arousing or as necessary to one's true body image.
+It overlaps closely with body integrity dysphoria, recognised in ICD-11, and carries serious self-harm risk.12

 - Desire to Be an Amputee21/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is a rare condition in which a person desires to become an amputee, experiencing the absence of a specific limb as arousing or as essential to their true body image.
 It overlaps closely with body integrity dysphoria, in which a healthy limb is felt as not belonging to the self.21

-Coined by sexologist John Money (first used in print 1990), joining Greek *abasia* ("inability to walk": *a-*, "without" + *basis*, "step/gait") with *-philia* ("love of"), literally an attraction associated with impaired walking.
+Coined by the sexologist John Money and first used in print in 1990, joining Greek *abasia* ("inability to walk": *a-*, "without" + *basis*, "step, gait") with *-philia* ("love of"): literally an attraction bound up with impaired walking.

 devoteeism · disability · mobility-aids